-Unfortunately, similar tricks don't work with an SVD, because A and its powers do not have the same singular vectors and values.
-So there is no simple formula for the singular values of $\hat{L}$ .
+Unfortunately, the same trick don't work to compute the SVD, because A and its powers do not have the same singular vectors and values.
+There is no simple formula for the singular values of K.

-Condition number bound If A is diagonalizable, we can replace the Schur form with an eigendecomposition, and obtain a bound.
+Condition number bound $\,$ If A is diagonalizable, we can replace the Schur form with an eigendecomposition, and obtain a bound.